madelainedalangin/EspeonBot/README.md

 A personal Discord bot for tracking habits, logging activities, focused work sessions, and keeping me in check.

 ## Features (WIP)
-- Track reccurring tasks with reminders
+- Track recurring tasks with reminders and option to snooze
 - Log activities without reminders
 - Focus/break timer with stats
 - Class skip tracker (adding one liner mean punchlines bc I will need it)